What Capable Agents Must Know: Selection Theorems for Robust Decision-Making under Uncertainty: Structured task families: modularity, tradeoffs, and representational match

-Thus, having a modular task distribution to be competent at \emph{necessitates} informational modularity in terms of what the agent needs to be able to distinguish.

-\begin{corollary}[Tradeoff/regime tracking from shifting mixtures] Let the evaluation protocol draw a (latent) regime index $I\sim\Lambda$ on $\{1,\dots,K\}$, then draw a test $T\sim D_I$, where $D_i$ is a distribution over tests.
-Unlike in Corollary~\ref{cor:modularity}, we are not assuming the supports are disjoint.
-Let $D:=\sum_{i=1}^K \Lambda(i)\,D_i$ be the marginal test distribution.
+\begin{corollary}[Tradeoff/regime tracking from shifting mixtures] Let the evaluation draw a latent regime $I\sim\Lambda$ and then $T\sim D_I$, so that the marginal test distribution is $D=\sum_i\Lambda(i)D_i$; the supports of the $D_i$ need not be disjoint.
+Let $\mathcal P$ be a paired-history distribution with regime labels $I(h)$ and assume the no-aliasing setup holds for $D$ with witnesses $S_\gamma(h,h')$ satisfying Then any $M$-based policy $\pi$ satisfies